laravel/docs/homestead.md

 > {tip} Check out the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current) to learn how to customize your configuration.

+<a name="mariadb"></a>
+#### MariaDB

+Enabling MariaDB will remove MySQL and install MariaDB.
+MariaDB typically serves as a drop-in replacement for MySQL, so you should still use the `mysql` database driver in your application's database configuration.

+<a name="mongodb"></a>
+#### MongoDB

+The default MongoDB installation will set the database username to `homestead` and the corresponding password to `secret`.

 <a name="neo4j"></a>
 #### Neo4j

-The default Neo4j installation will set the database username to `homestead` and corresponding password to `secret`.
+The default Neo4j installation will set the database username to `homestead` and the corresponding password to `secret`.
 To access the Neo4j browser, visit `http://homestead.test:7474` via your web browser.
 The ports `7687` (Bolt), `7474` (HTTP), and `7473` (HTTPS) are ready to serve requests from the Neo4j client.

 <a name="aliases"></a>
 ### Aliases